Tag Archives: Alexander Skarsgård

 Long Shot (2019), O’Shea Jackson Jr., Seth Rogen

-In my entire history of film watching, the very talented Mr. Seth Rogen has only ever let me down one time.
-I’m of course speaking in terms of his involvement in a movie that turned out to be quite a disappointment.
-The really great news today though, is this: That absolute letdown of a movie I’m referring to is definitely not director Jonathan Levine’s latest comedy/romance, Long Shot.
+In my entire history of film-loving, the very talented Mr Seth Rogen has only ever let me down one time.
+I’m of course speaking of his involvement in a movie that turned out to be quite the disappointment.
+The really great news today is this: said movie is not director Jonathan Levine’s latest comedy/romance, Long Shot.

 Starring Rogen, Charlize Theron, Alexander Skarsgård and O’Shea Jackson Jr., Long Shot is a film I was always going to see because the cast are among my favourite filmmakers.
-I just wasn’t sure how the finished product would turn out, considering the somewhat unexpected pairing of Rogen and Theron in a story about an unemployed journalist who decides to pursue his childhood crush.
-Particularly considering that his crush just happens to be one of the world’s most powerful and unattainable women.
+I just wasn’t sure how the finished product would turn out, considering the somewhat unexpected pairing of Rogen and Theron, in a story about an unemployed journalist.
+One who decides to pursue his childhood crush.
+Particularly considering that his crush happens to be one of the world’s most powerful and unattainable women.

-My initial lack of confidence probably also had something to do with the trailer somehow not being able to truly convey – for me at least, just how the movie was going to play.
-Luckily, to my very pleasant surprise, I had a great time.
-The dialogue, pace, story and tone all added up to a beautifully choreographed film that delighted me.
+My initial lack of confidence has a little something to do with the trailer failing to accurately convey how the movie would play.
+Luckily, I had a great time.
+The dialogue, pace, story and tone all add up to a beautifully choreographed film that delighted me.
 I liked it so much it almost made me feel as happy as I was when I first discovered the magic that is Forgetting Sarah Marshall (2008).

 Definitely, definitely watch Long Shot if you haven’t already.
-I certainly won’t be forgetting all the elements it got just right, any time soon.
+I certainly won’t be forgetting all the elements it got just right, in the near future.

 G